Newfoundland and Labrador: Names

+On April 29, 1999, the government of Brian Tobin passed a motion in the Newfoundland House of Assembly requesting the federal government amend the Newfoundland Act to change the province's name to "Newfoundland and Labrador".
+A resolution approving the name change was put forward in the House of Commons in October 2001, introduced by Tobin who had moved to federal politics.
+Premier Roger Grimes stated: "The Government of Newfoundland and Labrador is firmly committed to ensuring official recognition of Labrador as an equal partner in this province, and a constitutional name change of our province will reiterate that commitment".
+Following approval by the House of Commons and the Senate, Governor-General Adrienne Clarkson officially proclaimed the name change on December 6, 2001.

 Geography

 Newfoundland and Labrador is the most easterly province in Canada, situated in the northeastern region of North America.
 The Strait of Belle Isle separates the province into two geographical parts: Labrador, connected to mainland Canada, and Newfoundland, an island in the Atlantic Ocean.
 The province also includes over 7,000 tiny islands.
+The highest point of the province is Mount Caubvick with the highest point on Newfoundland being Cabox.

 Newfoundland has a roughly triangular shape.
 Each side is about 400 km long, and its area is 108860 km2.
 Newfoundland and its neighbouring small islands (excluding French possessions) have an area of 111390 km2.
 Newfoundland extends between latitudes 46°36′N and 51°38′N.

 Labrador is also roughly triangular in shape: the western part of its border with Quebec is the drainage divide of the Labrador Peninsula.
 Lands drained by rivers that flow into the Atlantic Ocean are part of Labrador, and the rest belongs to Quebec.
 Most of Labrador's southern boundary with Quebec follows the 52nd parallel of latitude.
 Labrador's extreme northern tip, at 60°22′N, shares a short border with Nunavut on Killiniq Island.
 Labrador also has a maritime border with Greenland.
 Labrador's land area (including associated small islands) is 294330 km2.
-Together, Newfoundland and Labrador make up 4.06% of Canada's area, with a total area of 405720 km2.
+Together, Newfoundland and Labrador make up 4.06 per cent of Canada's area, with a total area of 405720 km2.

 Geology

-Labrador is the easternmost part of the Canadian Shield, a vast area of ancient metamorphic rock comprising much of northeastern North America.
+Labrador is the easternmost part of the Canadian Shield, a vast area of ancient metamorphic rock making up much of northeastern North America.
 Colliding tectonic plates have shaped much of the geology of Newfoundland.
 Gros Morne National Park has a reputation as an outstanding example of tectonics at work, and as such has been designated a World Heritage Site.
 The Long Range Mountains on Newfoundland's west coast are the northeasternmost extension of the Appalachian Mountains.

 The north-south extent of the province (46°36′N to 60°22′N), prevalent westerly winds, cold ocean currents and local factors such as mountains and coastline combine to create the various climates of the province.